madhur3u/JavaScript/Web Automation/HackerRank Java/README.md

 `Axios` is used to load the HTML file.
 `Cheerio` is used to get data from the HTML file.

 After loading the HTML file first we need to save **name of each question** and **link to its solution** in an array.
-We then use this array to open every link and store **solution** from each link in our array.
+We then use this array to open every link and store **solution** from each link in same array.

 ```javascript
 d.name = $('td:nth-child(2) a', el).text();